 6. Schröder SR-6400L Industrial Backpack Leaf Blower – Best Combination of Power and Lightweight

 You might not have heard about Schröder as much as other brands.
-But the Schröder SR-6400L with its high-end specs and affordable price tag makes it a worthy opponent against well-established brands.
+But the Schröder SR-6400L with its high-end specs and the affordable price tag makes it a worthy opponent against well-established brands.

 Raw Power at Its Best

 The Schröder SR-6400L boasts a 3.7 HP 63.3cc gas engine that’s capable of blowing out 920 CFM of air at 230 MPH.
 In terms of power, this leaf blower triumphs all the other products on this list.
 You could turn a 6-hour job into a 1.5-hour job with very little effort.

 One of the Lightest Gas-powered Models

 Normally, you’d think that more power would mean extra weight.
 But the SR-6400L continues to surprise everyone.
 Weighing at 19.5 pounds, it’s no doubt a super-lightweight leaf blower.
 Although it would’ve been if it had active cooling or some sort of ventilation considering the higher power output.

 With more power, you’d need more fuel.
 Lucky for you, it features a 65-oz fuel tank.
 Although there’s no mention of fuel efficiencicy like the Husqvarna 570BTS or 350BT.

 High-end Specs but Affordable